 This is especially important if you are changing your curriculum, but also, otherwise.
 For example, most of our students move from IGCSE to IB in Grade 11 and some of them find this transition difficult to manage at the beginning of the academic year.
 However, through adapting to new study methods that are better suited for a certain curriculum, you should feel more confident to approach each of your assessments with ease.
 One of the key things to work on is your note-making and note-taking skills.

-This resource should help you do that along with all of the other tips I mentioned earlier: https://lsc.cornell.edu/how-to-study/taking-notes/cornell-note-taking-system/
+This resource should help you do that along with all of the other tips you need I mentioned earlier: https://lsc.cornell.edu/how-to-study/taking-notes/cornell-note-taking-system/

 Final word